 GUIDELINES FOR THE IMPLEMENTATION OF ARTICLE 54 OF THE MEDICINAL PRODUCTS ACT – THE ISSUE OF MARKETING AUTHORISATION AS AN URGENT MEASURE

-In order to protect public health, the Agency of the Republic of Slovenia for Medicinal Products and Medical Devices (hereinafter: the JAZMP) shall, with regard to medicinal products without marketing authorisations in the Republic of Slovenia in accordance with paragraphs one and two of Article 20 of the Medicinal Products Act (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 17/14, hereinafter: the ZZdr-2), begin implementing the provisions of Article 54 of the ZZdr-2, which transposed Article 126a of Directive 2001/83/EC into Slovenian law.
+In order to protect public health, the Agency of the Republic of Slovenia for Medicinal Products and Medical Devices (hereinafter: the JAZMP) shall, with regard to medicinal products without marketing authorisations in the Republic of Slovenia in accordance with paragraphs one and two of Article 20 of the Medicinal Products Act (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 17/14 and No. 66/19, hereinafter: the ZZdr-2), begin implementing the provisions of Article 54 of the ZZdr-2, which transposed Article 126a of Directive 2001/83/EC into Slovenian law.
 This means that the JAZMP may issue, ex officio, a provisional marketing authorisation for a medicinal product on the basis of the facts established from the valid marketing authorisation for the medicinal product in a Member State of the European Union, and from the assessment report of the medicinal product obtained from the competent authority for medicinal products in the Member State concerned, if available.
 The marketing authorisation shall be issued to the manufacturer / marketing authorisation holder in the Member State concerned or its representative in the Republic of Slovenia.
 For medicinal products that will obtain such marketing authorisation, provisional permits for the entry of medicinal products pursuant to paragraph three of Article 20 of the ZZdr-2 shall no longer be issued.

 CRITERIA FOR MEDICINAL PRODUCTS THAT ARE CANDIDATES FOR THE ISSUANCE OF A MARKETING AUTHORISATION PURSUANT TO ARTICLE 54 OF THE ZZdr-2